EPgg92/semeval2014task9/README.md

-# semeval2014
+# Semeval 2014 task 9 : Sentiment Analysis in Twitter
- UniGe Project - External participation in task 4 of Semeval 2014 : Sentiment Analysis in Twitter
+External participation in task 9 of Semeval 2014